Inga is a Queensland novelist and nature writer.

-She is currently completing a PhD in English Literature through the University of Queensland, which explores the history of Australian nature writing as an environmental strategy.
+She is currently completing a second PhD, in English Literature this time, through the University of Queensland, which explores the history of Australian nature writing as an environmental strategy.

 Inga lives among trees in the Sunshine Coast hinterland.
 She leads writing retreats, workshops and mentorships through Olvar Wood.

 Her next novel, Where the Trees Once Were, will be published in April 2016.